Tsi Tiotonhontsatáhsawe

 a 2.5D animated version of the Haudenosaunee Creation Story in Kanien’kéha

-Kanien’kehá:ka Onkwawén:na Raotitióhkwa Language and Cultural Center (KOR) and Aboriginal Territories in Cyberspace/Initiative for Indigenous Futures (AbTeC/IIF) have teamed up to create Tsi Tiotonhontsatáhsawe, an animated version of the Haudenosaunee Creation Story narrated completely in Kanien’kéha (Mohawk).
-The movie will form the basis of a set of culturally appropriate curriculum materials for Kanien’kéha Ratiwennahní:rats, KOR’s adult Kanien’kéha immersion program.
+In 2018, Kanien’kehá:ka Onkwawén:na Raotitióhkwa Language and Cultural Center (KOR) and Aboriginal Territories in Cyberspace/Initiative for Indigenous Futures (AbTeC/IIF) teamed up to create Tsi Tiotonhontsatáhsawe, an animated version of the Haudenosaunee Creation Story narrated completely in Kanien’kéha (the Mohawk lnaguage), to be used as part of their culturally appropriate curriculum materials for Kanien’kéha Ratiwennahní:rats, KOR’s adult Kanien’kéha immersion program.

 “It is of vital importance that we, as Onkwehón:we, develop our own rich, relevant and meaningful resources that address the unique needs and interests of Onkwehón:we students.
-As such, it was imperative that we develop curriculum around our epic creation story.”
+As such, it was imperative that we develop curriculum around our epic creation story.”- Trina Stacey, Curriculum Resource Coordinator

 Credits